and what you can do to avoid paying it!

 So what are you gonna do about it?

 I can almost hear you right now.
-“This is all well and good Theresa, but what the heck CAN I do to save all that money and reverse my prediabetes?
-What changes do I have to make to avoid getting diabetes for as long as possible?”
+“This is all well and good Theresa, but what the heck CAN I do to save money and prevent, delay and manage type 2?”

 Let me start by saying that everybody is different.
 Every *body* is different.
-But for many decades the medical community has identified a few almost universal habit changes or behaviors that can help you reverse your prediabetes or postpone the onset of type 2 diabetes.
+But for many decades the medical community has identified a few almost universal habit changes or behaviors that can help you reverse your prediabetes, or postpone the onset of type 2 diabetes or manage it after diagnosis.

 If you start with just a few of the suggestions above, you’ll see a big difference over the long-term.
 You may even see a difference in the short-term.
 Especially if you haven’t seen your doctor recently (or in this decade!) or you’ve been slacking on a good night’s sleep.